 The significant impact of Coronavirus on the future of work makes it quite unclear for most employees how to carry on now.
 Thus an organization with a clear set of core values can help employees understand what you stand for, [especially during these times] and the best steps to proceed forward.

 Your business values can provide your employees with the necessary guidance for their work and an added sense of job security.
-In a volatile business environment faced with constant technology, societal, environmental, and consumer behavior changes, core values are a necessity.
+In a volatile business environment faced with constant technology, societal, environmental, and consumer behavior changes, core values is a necessity.

 To Help Your Customers Understand What Your Brand Stands For

 With the outbreak of COVID-19, business reviews are not just written by experts and business owners.
 Consumers are more critical of the brands they buy from and what these companies stand for.
-With fewer dollars to spend consumers will ask why they should pick your brand over others.
+With fewer dollars to spend, consumers will ask why they should pick your brand over others.
 In addition to your employees knowing and believing in your core values, it is equally important that your customers understand your values and the essence of your brand.

 For instance, if your brand's core value includes accountability, you can attract new customers who value accountability and transparency from their vendors.

-When you bring forward your business's core values it clarifies your brand identity and educates your consumers about what your company stands for.
+When you bring forward your business's core values, it clarifies your brand identity and educates your consumers about what your company stands for.
 With a specific and unique set of core values, you're more likely to strengthen relationships with your clients.
-This will also give you an advantage in the highly competitive market that will rise post COVID_19.
+This will also give you an advantage in the highly competitive market that will rise post-COVID-19.

-Strengthen Your Marketing and Internal Communications Team
+Strengthen Your Marketing & Internal Communications Team

 Consistency in communication is essential to ensure marketing goals do not get lost in translation.
-Furthermore, when marketing teams are clear on what the company stands for, the campaigns are much more successful in attracting more leads and conversion.
+Furthermore, when marketing teams are clear on what the company stands for, the campaigns are much more successful in attracting more leads and conversions.

 Improve Your Employee Communications